GoranPaues/py4e/README.md

 # Python For Everybody Assignments

 The assignments I made in the course [Python for Everybody](py4e.com).
-All assignments I submit here have been graded by the course server.

 ## Prerequiste